Links on Android Authority may earn us a commission. Learn more.

 Sigma and Tamron lenses have become the best alternatives for buying third-party glass.
-Their optics and tech have evolved so much you can rarely notice the difference.
-Some Sigma and Tamron lenses are better than the original counterparts.
-These are often available in all popular camera lens mounts too, so you should be able to use any of these regardless of your DSLR or mirrorless camera brand.
-Not to mention going with Sigma or Tamron can save you some serious cash!
+Their optics and tech have evolved so much you can barely notice the difference.
+Some Sigma and Tamron lenses are better than their original counterparts.
+These are often available in all popular camera lens mounts, so you should be able to use any of these regardless of your DSLR or mirrorless camera brand.
+Not to mention going with Sigma or Tamron can save you some serious cash.

 Editor’s note: This list of the best Sigma and Tamron lenses will be regularly updated as new products launch.

 The 18-35mm f/1.8 Art lens quickly became one of the most popular Sigma lenses, and for good reason.
-This is a very special lens in that it has a non variable f/1.8 aperture, which means it keeps the same aperture regardless of the focal length.
+This is an exceptional lens in that it has a non-variable f/1.8 aperture, which means it keeps the same aperture regardless of the focal length.
 Other lenses tend to close down aperture as you zoom in.

-It has amazing optics, a very wide aperture, and a focal length that will work for most shooting situations.
-To make matters even better, this Sigma lens launched with a $799 price tag (it’s even cheaper now!).
-That is an amazing price for a camera with these specs, and the only reason not all photographers are running to get it is because it is only made for cameras with APS-C sensors.
-Those not using a full frame camera should definitely get it.
+It has impressive optics, a very wide aperture, and a focal length that will work for most shooting situations.
+This Sigma lens launched with a $799 MSRP (it’s even cheaper now!).
+That is an amazing price for a lens with these specs, and the only reason all photographers are not running to get it is that it is only made for cameras with APS-C sensors.
+Those not using a full-frame camera should definitely get it.

-Another important investment for any photographer to make is a good macro lens.
-Macro lenses are made to focus at very close ranges, and the Sigma 105mm f/2.8 Macro has a minimum focus distance of 12.3 inches.
-The long 105mm focal length helps you get even closer, which makes this a great lens for those who want to shoot small objects, close-ups, or insects.
+Another essential investment for any photographer to make is a good macro lens.
+Macro lenses are made to focus at very close ranges, and the Sigma 105mm f/2.8 Macro has a 1:1 magnification.
+The extended 105mm focal length helps you get even closer, making this an excellent lens for those who want to shoot small objects, close-ups, or insects.
 You can also capture detail in a much more intricate way.

 24-70mm f/2.8 lenses are the holy grail of professional photography.
-The focal length is optimal for general shooting situations, as this lens can photograph wide while also zooming in enough for most long distance images.
-The advantage of this lens is that you get a fast f/2.8 aperture at any focal length, and you can save hundreds of dollars by going with Sigma, as opposed to your camera company’s alternative.
+The focal length is optimal for general shooting situations, as this lens can photograph wide while also zooming in enough for most long-distance images.
+The advantage of this lens is that you get a fast f/2.8 aperture at any focal length, and you can save hundreds of dollars by going with Sigma instead of your camera company’s alternative.

 Those who need more reach will love the 70-200mm f/2.8 Sigma lens.
 It also has a non-variable aperture that can stay wide open at all focal lengths.
 This lens is widely used by sports and wildlife photographers, among others.
 Optics are top-notch, and the price is much lower than competing equivalents.

-The Tamron 16-300mm f/3.5-6.3 Di-II VC PZD could be the only Tamron lens you ever need and it is very affordable.
-It doesn’t come with an impressive wide aperture, and it closes down as you zoom in, but the focal range goes from 16mm to a mighty 300mm.
-The only real issue is it’s made for APS-C sensors, so full frame users are out of the picture.
+The Tamron 28-200mm f2.8-5.6 Di III RXD could be the only Tamron lens you ever need, and it’s pretty affordable.
+It doesn’t come with an impressive wide aperture, and it closes down as you zoom in, but the focal range goes from 28mm to a mighty 200mm.

-50mm prime lenses are affordable, smaller, have wide apertures, and sport great optics.
-This is why our first recommendation to photography beginners is usually a 50mm f/1.8 prime lens.
-There are currently no 50mm Tamron lenses, but there is a 45mm f/1.8.
-The only difference is your shots will be a little wider.
-Thankfully the minimum focus distance is not very long at 11.42 inches, so you can get closer.
+35mm prime lenses are affordable, smaller, have wide apertures, and sport excellent optics.
+This is why our first recommendation to photography beginners is usually a 50mm or 35mm f/1.8 prime lens.
+There are currently no 50mm Tamron lenses, but there is a 35mm f/1.8.
+The only difference is your shots will be wider, but you’ll benefit from excellent quality at a lower price point.

-Everyone needs a good macro lens, and this is Tamron’s best option.
+As mentioned above, everyone needs a good macro lens, and this is Tamron’s best option.
 Its 11.8-inch minimum focusing distance, paired with the 90mm focal length, will let you get very close to your subject.
-Its f/2.8 aperture is plenty fast.
-This is the best Tamron lens for shooting photos of small objects, close-up details, insects, and more.
+Its f/2.8 aperture is fast enough.
+This is the best Tamron lens for shooting small objects, close-up details, insects, and more.